yaml¶

 Case matters in your Yaml keys.

-file
+- file

-default: 'deck.yml'
+default:

 the YAML-formatted file to open.
 Opens relative to the current directory.
-If data is set, this option is overridden.
+If

 data

-default: nil
+default:

 when set, method will parse this Yaml data instead of reading the file.

-explode
+- explode

-default: 'qty'
+default:

 Quantity explosion will be applied to the column this name.
-For example, rows in the csv with a 'qty' of 3 will be duplicated 3 times.
+For example, rows in the csv with a

 Warning

-Data import methods such as xlsx and csv will not consult your layout file or follow the Squib Thinks in Arrays feature.
+will not consult your layout file or follow the Squib Thinks in Arrays feature.

-Individual Pre-processing
+Individual Pre-processing¶

-The yaml method also takes in a block that will be executed for each cell in your data.
+method also takes in a block that will be executed for each cell in your data.
 This is useful for processing individual cells, like putting a dollar sign in front of dollars, or converting from a float to an integer.
 The value of the block will be what is assigned to that cell.
 For example:

 resource_data = Squib.yaml(file: 'sample.yaml') do |header, value|